-Since the Double Cash is issued as a Visa or MasterCard, you could also get it as a backup for situations where American Express cards are not accepted.
+Since the Double Cash is issued as a Mastercard, you could also get it as a backup for situations where American Express cards are not accepted.

 Unlike either of the EveryDay cards, the Discover it doesn’t have a set of stable reward categories.
 Instead, it has categories that rotate every 3 months, offering cash back at a variety of merchants.

 - 5% cash back in categories that rotate throughout the year (see calendar below)